Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Data-Chain Backdoors

 \subsection{Attack Pipeline}

-The data-chain attack pipeline consists of two main stages: (1) poisoning the diffusion model with backdoor triggers via a full train-from-scratch procedure, which is named as \textit{backdoor trigger registry} and (2) propagating the backdoor to downstream task models by generating triggered data, which is named as \textit{backdoor trigger manifestation}.
+The data-chain attack pipeline consists of three main stages: (1) poisoning the diffusion model with backdoor triggers via training, termed \textit{backdoor trigger registry}; (2) generating triggered synthetic data from the compromised diffusion model, termed \textit{backdoor trigger manifestation}; and (3) transferring the backdoor to downstream task models by training, termed \textit{downstream backdoor transfer}.